-Iceberg lettuce is a cool-season crop, prefers fertile, moisture-rich sand and loamy soil types.
+Iceberg lettuce is a cool-season crop, that prefers fertile, moisture-rich sand and loamy soil types.

-Iceberg lettuce is size ranges 20-25 centimeters in diameter and is spherical in shape, similar to cabbage.
+Iceberg lettuce size ranges from 20-25 centimeters in diameter and is spherical in shape, similar to cabbage.

-At 14 calories/100g, Icerberg lettuce carries the lowest calories among all lettuce varieties.
-Nonetheless, it the storehouse of many phytonutrients that possess health-promoting and disease prevention properties.
+At 14 calories/100g, Iceberg lettuce carries the lowest calories among all lettuce varieties.
+Nonetheless, it is the storehouse of many phytonutrients that possess health-promoting and disease-prevention properties.

-It is also less nutrient dense lettuce type.
-However, its crispy, firm leaves hold lot of moisture and fiber which help in the smooth digestion and prevention of constipation.
+It is also a less nutrient-dense lettuce type.
+However, its crispy, firm leaves hold a lot of moisture and fiber which help in the smooth digestion and prevention of constipation.

-Icerberg lettuce are plentiful in vitamins such as folates, vitamin A, C and K and small amounts of minerals such as manganese, iron and calcium.
+Icerberg lettuce is plentiful in vitamins such as folates, vitamins A, C, and K, and small amounts of minerals such as manganese, iron, and calcium.

 Fresh leaves contain good amounts folates and vitamin C. Folates are part of co-factors in the enzyme metabolism required for DNA synthesis and therefore, play a vital role in the prevention of neural tube defects in the baby (fetus) during pregnancy.

 It also contains healthy amounts of minerals like iron, calcium, magnesium, and potassium, which are very much essential for body metabolism.
-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.
 The body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Copper required in the production of red blood cells.
+Copper is required in the production of red blood cells.
 Iron is essential for red blood cell formation.

-It is rich in the B-complex group of vitamins like thiamin, vitamin B-6 (pyridoxine), riboflavin.
+It is rich in the B-complex group of vitamins like thiamin, vitamin B-6 (pyridoxine), and riboflavin.

-Dieticians often recommend consumption of iceberg lettuce in cholesterol reduction and weight management programs.
+Dieticians often recommend the consumption of iceberg lettuce in cholesterol reduction and weight management programs.

 |Principle||Nutrient Value||Percent of RDA|